-The following is a selection of my short stories, some complete, others extracts.
-I hope you enjoy reading them – more of my writing can be found on TallAndTrue.com.
+The following is a selection of my short stories.
+You can find these stories and more of my writing on TallAndTrue.com.

-I had borne guilt and despair on the fate of our over populated and polluted planet for many years.
+I had borne guilt and despair over the fate of our overpopulated and polluted planet for many years.
 Then in a waking moment, I saw how I, a lowly middle-aged nobody, could save the Earth, her people and all her precious life.

-The bench outside the school headmaster's office was hard.
+The bench outside the school headmaster’s office was hard.
 It was designed to make you squirm.
-But once you'd sat down, you daren't wriggle to relieve the creeping pins and needles.
-Because if you did, the hallway would echo with the squeak of the bench legs on the polished wooden floor and the headmaster, Old Heavy-handed Hamilton, would look up through the glass of his office door and note your fidgeting.
+But once you’d sat down, you daren’t wriggle to relieve the creeping pins and needles.
+Because if you did, the bench would squeak and Old Heavy-handed Hamilton would look up and note your fidgeting.

 My class had a lesson on “conservation” the other day.
 Miss said that this was where people reused old things or used new things more carefully.
 She said conservation was important to stop the world from getting more dirty and to help make it healthy again.